zonemaster/zonemaster/docs/public/specifications/tests/SeverityLevelDefinitions.md

 reserved algorithm for DNSKEY records.

-## WARNING
+## DEVIATION

-A result at level WARNING means something that will under some circumstances be a problem, but that is unlikely to be noticed by a casual user.
+A result at level DEVIATION means something that will under some circumstances be a problem, but that is unlikely to be noticed by a casual user.
 Problems at this level may be an extra nameserver listed at the parent side, or unsuitable time values in a SOA record.